American Eagle's 'good jeans' ads with Sydney Sweeney spark a debate on race and beauty standards

 Some critics saw the wordplay as a nod, either unintentional or deliberate, to eugenics, a discredited theory that held humanity could be improved through selective breeding for certain traits.

-Marcus Collins, an assistant professor of marketing at the University of Michigan’s Ross School of Business, said the criticism could have been avoided if the ads showed models of various races making the “genes” pun.
+Marcus Collins, an assistant professor of marketing at the University of Michigan’s Ross School of Business, said the criticism for the American Eagle ad could have been avoided if the ads showed models of various races making the “genes” pun.

 “You can either say this was ignorance, or this was laziness, or say that this is intentional,” Collins said.
 “Either one of the three aren’t good.”

-Other commenters on social media accused detractors of reading too much into the campaign's message.
+Other commenters accused detractors of reading too much into the campaign's message.

 “I love how the leftist meltdown over the Sydney Sweeney ad has only resulted in a beautiful white blonde girl with blue eyes getting 1000x the exposure for her ‘good genes,’" former Fox News host Megyn Kelly wrote Tuesday on X.